Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 I saved the file as _season_1992_1993.tsv_ in the repo directory _source_data_.

-The downloaded file is in what is often described as a "crosstab" format which, though convenient for viewing is not convenient for querying.
+The downloaded file is in what is often described as a "crosstab" format which, though convenient for viewing, is not convenient for querying.
 In order to  extract the data from it, we will need to do some manipulation to create a "long" format with each club name and home and away scores in separate columns.
 We are also missing the match date so when we integrate data for this season with the later seasons from the previous step, we will have missing data.